 “Faux Wicker” Explained

-“Synthetic wicker” or “Faux wicker” means a non-natural material (polyethylene) was woven into a wicker pattern to create an item.
+“Synthetic wicker” or “Faux wicker” means a non-natural material (polyethylene) woven into a wicker pattern to create a piece of furniture.
 Some of our vendors like Splash Pools and Tropitone (outdoor furniture) use high-quality faux wicker for its many advantages.

 The other method is not woven at all.
 Instead, the liquid polyethylene is poured into a mold that emulates the pattern of wicker.
 Thus, the finished product is not woven, but one solid piece of polyethylene that looks like it has a wicker pattern.
 Both methods can be beautiful, but the hand-weaving is still seen as more luxurious.